ergonode/docs/docs/backend/tests.md

 If You create some module for creating new kind model/entity then you should create `Behat/Context` for possibility creating this model/entity in behat tests.

 And we using `Behatch/contexts` extension for behat and you should use this extension for testing your modules.
-You should look  for  `Behatch/contexts` you can find in https://github.com/Behatch/contexts/tree/master/tests/features And in backend code `module/account/features/account-behatch.feature` and in `module/attribute/features`.
+You should look examples for `Behatch/contexts`  in https://github.com/Behatch/contexts/tree/master/tests/features.
+And in backend code `module/account/features/account-behatch.feature` and in `module/attribute/features`.

 And this example